Rethinking Robust Adversarial Concept Erasure in Diffusion Models

 Given that S-GRACE focuses on training the text encoder of diffusion models, it inherently exhibits excellent plug-and-play characteristics.
 This architectural design choice enables modular integration and flexible deployment across various implementations of diffusion models.
 Taking the concept of "Nudity" as an example, we implement our method on SD v1.4 and transfer the text encoder to SD v1.5, Dreamshaper~\cite{DreamShaper}, and Protogen~\cite{Protogen}.
-Evaluating the attack success rate under UnlearnDiff~\cite{zhang2024ud} as well as FID and CLIP-score on COCO-30K dataset.
-As shown in Table \ref{transfer} , S-GRACE maintains the model's capability of generating images and preserves effective resistance against concept erasure adversarial attack after transfer to other diffusion models.
+Evaluating the attack success rate under UD~\cite{zhang2024ud} as well as FID and CLIP-score on COCO-30K dataset.
+As shown in \cref{transfer} , S-GRACE preserves the model’s image generation capability and maintains effective resistance against adversarial concept erasure attacks after transfer to other diffusion models.